akantak/etrade_tax_poland/README.md

 DIVIDENDS DUE TAX: 55.42 zł
 ```

-This script also creates a `dividends.csv` file with dividents entries one by one.
+This script also creates a `dividends.csv` file with dividends entries one by one.

 ## Usage